robinmattern/FRDocs_dev01-robin/FormR/fr0401_Clone-FormR.md

 ----
 #### Congratulations!
-You have Cloned FormR successfully to your local workstation.
+You have Cloned formR successfully to your local workstation.
 ----